We’ll take your children on an off-campus adventure

 Since Journeys campers will spend time on a bus each day, children may bring with them things to do during travel, including electronics, if they wish.
 Anything that children bring with them is only for use on the bus and is not the responsibility of Belmont Day School or its staff.
 We reserve the right to take away or restrict specific items on a case-by-case basis at the discretion of the counselors.

-If your child is interested in our program but you anticipate they will need assistance in participating fully, please contact the director to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.
-Because we travel off campus every day, we are less able to successfully meet the mental, emotional, and health needs of some campers.
+If your child is interested in our program, but you anticipate they will need assistance in participating fully, please contact the director to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.
+Because we travel off campus every day on a school bus, we are less able to successfully meet the mental, emotional, and health needs of some campers.

 Your Journeys itinerary will be sent out before your session.
+Each week’s calendar is often not solidified until a week or two before the session.
 Trips are subject to change and sometimes do based on weather or other circumstances that may interfere with the success of a scheduled trip.
+We will communicate any change in trip destination and do our best to look ahead at the weather to give you a heads-up as to what days might need to be shifted.

 Journeys campers return to Belmont Day each day after their scheduled trip.
 Most days, they return in time to take part in a free swim period prior to leaving for the day.
 Children enrolled in Journeys do not participate in swimming lessons.

-In order to participate in a Journeys session that includes activities on the water, children must to be able to swim 75-yards (three lengths of the pool) without stopping and without the aid of a floatation device.
+In order to participate in a Journeys session that includes activities on the water (the beach, canoeing/kayaking), children must be able to swim 75 yards (three lengths of the pool) without stopping and without the aid of a floatation device.
+They will be swim tested on their first day of camp.

-Some of the locations that we visit require individually signed waivers from parents/guardians in order for participation in said program.
+Some of the locations that we visit require individually signed waivers from parents/guardians.
 If this is the case, you will be sent the waiver ahead of time to sign and return.
 Please do this in a timely manner so that we ensure all participants are able to participate in every aspect of the program.

 Extended day provides a safe, relaxed environment for children to begin and/or end their day.
-Children will be given the opportunity to do arts and crafts projects, play field and board games, read stories, and play with friends.
-Families are welcome to sign up for morning, afternoons or both.
+Children may do arts and crafts projects, play field and board games, read stories, and play with friends.
+Families are welcome to sign up for mornings, afternoons, or both.
 Our morning care is complimentary.
 However, in order to ensure the safety of the children participating, we do ask that you sign up so we know how many children to expect and can staff appropriately.
-There is an additional fee for extended day.
+There is an additional fee for afternoon extended day.

-Morning extended day begins at 7:45 am and ends at 8:30 am.
-Afternoon extended day begins at 4:00 pm and ends at 5:30 pm.
+Morning extended day begins at 7:45 and ends at 8:30 a.m.
+Afternoon extended day begins at 4 p.m. and ends at 5:30 p.m.
+There is no morning extended day during Post-Camp week.

 We are a nut-safe and allergy-prepared facility.
 Nothing we serve contains nuts or peanuts.
 We ask that you not include any items containing nuts or peanuts when preparing lunches.